-- 1. Medical treatment benefit Anyone who is prevented from working or functioning because he is receiving medical treatment (according to a medical certificate) under the authorization of an NII physician, is eligible for a special monetary benefit during the period of the treatment, provided that he is not receiving a salary or compensation during this period, and, if he is self-employed, provided that he has ceased to engage in his profession.
-This benefit is, in fact, short-term compensation that is granted for a limited period, until the degree of disability is determined by a medical board. - 2.
-Disability benefit Anyone with a certified degree of disability of at least 20% by a medical board is eligible for a monthly disability benefit.
-The amount of the benefit or pension is determined according to the degree of disability and is equivalent in value to the benefits paid to disabled I.D.F. veterans under the Invalids Law (Compensation and Rehabilitation).
+2. Disability benefits - Anyone who has been certified by a medical board as at least 20% disabled is eligible for a monthly disability benefit.
+The amount of the benefit or pension is determined by the degree of disability and is equivalent in value to the benefits paid to disabled IDF veterans under the Invalids Law (Compensation and Rehabilitation).
 A person disabled as a result of a hostile action, who is subsequently injured during an additional hostile action, is re-examined, his degree of disability is re-determined, and all injuries sustained from all of the hostile actions are deemed as having originated during a single hostile action (aggregation of disabilities).
-Additional benefits and grants are added as needed in respect of payment for assistance from others, a mobility allowance, monthly and annual benefits and grants.
+Additional benefits and grants are added as needed - to pay for assistance from others, a mobility allowance, monthly and annual benefits and grants.

-Lump-sum disability grant - is paid to anyone with a certified degree of permanent disability of between 10% and 19 by a medical board.
+Lump-sum disability grant - is paid to anyone who has been certified by a medical board as having a permanent disability of between 10% and 19%.
 The amount of the grant is calculated by multiplying the sum deriving from the degree of disability by the number of months in the grant calculation.
 The grant calculation table specifies the number of months applicable for calculating each degree of disability.
 For example, for a person whose degree of disability is 10%, the sum is multiplied by 108 months, while for a person whose degree of disability is 19%, the sum is multiplied by 215 months.